9 Challenges I Faced as a Businesswoman ( My Journey )

 I came to see that it was more about not internalizing my accomplishments than it was about not having the necessary credentials.

-What helped: Keeping a “wins” journal and surrounding myself with supportive women in business reminded me of how far I’d come.
+What helped me was Keeping my journal and surrounding myself with supportive women in business reminded me of how far I’d come.

 Unspoken Equity and Funding Access